- What is testosterone?

 Between 4-7% of women have too much testosterone in their ovaries.
 These women have a pattern of symptoms called PCOS.

 This is a hormonal ailment in women that leads to growing unwanted hair.
 Mainly on the chest, face, and back.
-It can make testosterone skyrocket.
+It can make testosterone levels skyrocket.

 The treatment option will vary based on what’s causing the problem.
 Doctors often recommend medication and lifestyle changes.